ceph/ceph/docs/detailed_test_config.rst

 features.
 A user who wants to define a test for a new feature can implement new tasks in this directory.

-Many of these tasks are used to run shell scripts that are defined in the ceph/ceph-qa-suite.
+Many of these tasks are used to run python scripts that are defined in the ceph/ceph-qa-suite.

 If machines were locked as part of the run (with the --lock switch),